Sadyba: History

 During the siege of Warsaw in the Second World War, the Fort IX was used as defensive position by the Polish Land Forces, including the 2nd Battalion of the 360th Infantry Regiment and other volunteers.
-The fortification was attacked by the Wehrmacht on 26 September 1939, and following heavy fighting, captured after its defenders capitulated.
-During the Warsaw Uprising, the fort was abandoned by German soldiers on 7 August 1944, used by the Oasis Battalion of the Polish resistance.
-On 1 September, Sadyga was attacked by German forces, greatly outnumbering Polish defenders.
-On that day, a bomb was dropped from a plane onto the fort, killing leader of Oasis Battalion, Czesław Szczubełek, and 24 others members.
+The fortification was attacked by the German Army on 26 September 1939, and following heavy fighting, captured after its defenders capitulated.
+During the Warsaw Uprising, the fort was abandoned by German soldiers on 7 August 1944, and from 19 August, the fort, together with the nearby neighbourhoods of Sadyba and the Garden City of Czerniaków, were occupied by the soldiers of the Oaza Battalion of the Home Army, which moved to the area from the Chojnów Woods.
+The German forces, led by major general Günther Rohr begun attacking the area on 29 August 1944.
+The neighbourhood was also heavily bombarded by the German Air Force.
+On 1 September, Sadyba was attacked by German forces greatly outnumbering Polish defenders.
+On that day, a bomb was dropped from a plane onto the fort, killing leader of Oaza Battalion, Czesław Szczubełek, and 24 others members.
 The neighbourhood was captured the next day.
-It survived the conflict with almost no destruction to its buildings.
+Around 200 Polish soldiers died in fighting, with only a few managing to retreat.
+Afterwards, the German officers executed Polish prisoners-of-war captured in Sadyba, and conducted series of executions of civilians in the area, including men, women, and children.
+This included the killing of around 80 residents of houses on Podhalańska, Klarysewska, Chochołowska Streets.

-In 1969, at 61/63 Powsińska Street, the new headquarters of the Institute of Food and Nutrition was opened.
+In 1969, the new headquarters of the Institute of Food and Nutrition was opened at 61 and 63 Powsińska Street.

-Beginning in 1969, throughout the 1970s, between Św.
-Bonifacego, Powsińska, Idzikowskiego, and Jana III Sobieskiego Streets, was developed a large residential neighbourhood of Sadyba, with high-rise multifamily housing, built with large-panel-system technique.
-The undeveloped area in its middle, between Limanowskiego, Konstancińska, Jaszowiecka, and Spalska Streets became a recreational area, later named the Dygat Park in 2009.
+Beginning in 1969, throughout the 1970s, housing estates of high-rise apartment buildings were developed between Św.
+Bonifacego, Powsińska, Idzikowskiego, and Jana III Sobieskiego Streets.
+They were constructed with the large panel system technology.
+The undeveloped area in its centre, located between Limanowskiego, Konstancińska, Jaszowiecka, and Spalska Streets became a recreational area, later named the Dygat Park in 2009.

+The St. Thaddeus the Apostle Church, built in 1985.

-In 1985, at 16 Goraszewska Street, was built the Catholic St. Thaddeus the Apostle Church.
+Between 1981 and 1985, the St. Thaddeus the Apostle Church, which belongs to the Roman Catholic denomination, was built at 16 Goraszewska Street.

-In 1993, in Fort IX were opened two museums, the Museum of Polish Military Technology, and the Katyń Museum.
+In 1993, the Museum of Polish Military Technology and the Katyń Museum were opened in the Fort IX.
 The latter was moved to the Warsaw Citadel in 2009.

-The same year, the original architecture of the neighbourhood of Sadyba was placed onto the national heritage list.
+The same year, the historic architecture of single-family houses in the neighbourhood of Sadyba was placed onto the national heritage list.

-In 1997, Mokotów was subdivided into twelve areas of the City Information System, a municipal standardized system of street signage, with Sadyba becoming one of them.
-The same year was established the administrative neighbourhood of Sadyba, ruled by an elected local council, with boundaries determined by Witosa Avenue, Czerniakowska, Powsińska, Bonifacego, and Jana III Sobieskiego Streets.
+On 4 October 1996, the Mokotów district was subdivided into twelve City Information System areas, with Sadyba becoming one of them.
+On 4 December 1997, the administrative neighbourhood of Sadyba was established, as a subdivision of the Mokotów district, governed by an elected council, with its boundaries determined by Witosa Avenue, Czerniakowska, Powsińska, Bonifacego, and Jana III Sobieskiego Streets.